 Swiss company formation — establishment and procedures

 Switzerland warmly welcomes foreigners who want to establish a company in the country.
-Depending on the company type, the requirements for taxation and documentation may vary, as well as certain legislation procedures in different cantons.
-The general law for companies in Switzerland is the federal law, written in the Code des Obligations.
+Depending on the company type, the requirements for taxation and documentation as well as certain legal procedures may vary in different cantons.
+The general law for companies in Switzerland is the federal law written in the Code des Obligations.

 General requirements for Swiss company establishment

-Swiss company formation takes approximately from between one to two weeks to establish either an AG or a GmbH company.
-There has to be at least one shareholder and one director, also, a local director is required.
-However, there is no need for a company secretary.
-The corporate tax rate normally varies between 8% to 30% depending on the canton.
-For both cases there is no need to disclose the beneficial owner and the government register of directors is compulsory.
+Swiss company formation takes approximately between one and two weeks to establish either an AG or a GmbH .
+There has to be at least one shareholder and one director.
+Also, a local director is required.
+However, there is no need to appoint a company secretary.
+The corporate tax rate normally varies between 8% and 30%, depending on the canton.
+For both cases there is no need to disclose the beneficial owner, while the government register of directors is compulsory.